cpoepke/mule-ee-demo/README.md

 This demo shows in an integration scenario the usage of MuleESB Enterprise edition features.

 ## Building

-Install the BOM to your local Maven repository

-    cd mule-ee-bom
-    mvn clean install

-Install the parent pom to your local Maven repository

-    cd mule-ee-parent
-    mvn clean install
+Copy your muleLicenseKey.lic to

+    common/mule-ee-license/src/test/resources

-Build the application in the root folder
+Build the application in the root folder or execute

-    mvn clean install
+    ./build.sh

+    ./build.bat

 ## Running